aicostmanager/aicostmanager-python/README.md

     return None
 ```

-## How delivery works
+## 📦 How Delivery Works

-`CostManager` places extracted usage payloads onto a global queue.
-A background worker thread batches and retries delivery to `/track-usage` so that instrumentation never blocks your application.
+`CostManager` places extracted usage payloads on a global queue.
+A background worker batches and retries delivery so that instrumentation never blocks your application.
 The queue size, retry attempts and request timeout can be tuned when constructing the wrapper.
-Asynchronous variants share the same behaviour.
+The asynchronous variants share the same behaviour.

-## Running the tests
+## 💻 Running the Tests

-1. Create a `.env` file in `tests/` containing the following keys:
+1. Create a `.env` file inside `tests/` with at least `AICM_API_KEY` and any provider keys you wish to use:

    ```env
    AICM_API_KEY=your-aicostmanager-api-key